 On June [17], 2025, the City Council adopted the City Manager's 2025-2026 Proposed Operating Budget (the "2025-2026 Proposed Operating Budget"), as modified by certain recommendation and changes proposed in the Mayor's June Budget and in connection with the City Council's adoption of the annual appropriation ordinance and related actions.
 The City Manager's 2025-2026 Proposed Operating Budget as so modified and adopted is referred to herein as the "2025-2026 Adopted Operating Budget."
-Below are brief descriptions of the 2025-2026 Proposed Operating Budget"), the Mayor's June Budget Message, and the City Council's modifications.
+Below are brief descriptions of the 2025-2026 Proposed Operating Budget."
+Below are brief descriptions of the 2025-2026 Proposed Operating Budget."
+Below are brief descriptions of the 2025-2026 Proposed Operating Budget."
+Below are brief descriptions of the 2025-2026 Proposed Operating Budget.